KathTheDragon/Wyrm/README.md

         /!
 And comments that will!

         Plaintext is easy to write, but if you need to start a line with a reserved character...
-        | % You can make it explicit instead. %
+        \% You can escape it. %
         Text also supports interpolating {variables} with curly brackets.

         - if output